n6ai/minze/docs/guide/advanced/style-guide.md

 ## Component Structure

-- The structure isn't set in stone, but by following the below example you will have a well structured component that is easy to maintain.
+- The structure isn't set in stone, but by following the below example you will have a well-structured component that is easy to maintain.
 - The structure should be as follows:
   1. Properties (Data)
   2. Methods